 Students will be expected to complete reading assignments before class and consistently contribute meaningfully to class discussions.
 Pop quizzes are a possibility.
 Because this course relies heavily upon the ongoing experience of class members and in-class exercises, every effort should be made to attend all class sessions, to be punctual, and to reflect on your experiences.
 Students that are consistently late will receive a reduction in their participation grade.
 Because theory may only become useful to the extent that it is put into practice, students are expected to participate fully in discussions and in practice sessions of techniques derived from selected theories.
 All students will be involved in experiential exercises and should be prepared to participate in class discussions and activities.
 Active participation is essential.

 SYLLABUS CALENDAR

 Week 1 - Course Overview

-January 9 - Course overview and expectations
+January 15 - Course overview and expectations; introduction; review syllabus, etc...

-Week 2 - Introduction
+Week 2 - Assessment: Self Discovery